[As of September 30, 2024]

 [Policy for Constructive Dialogue with Shareholders]

 Constructive dialogue (face-to-face interviews) with shareholders, investors and other market participants build relationships of mutual trust, and is positioned as an important element contributing to the sustained growth and improvement of medium- to long-term corporate value of the Company.
-As a general rule, the Company promptly responds to any request for dialogue (face-to-face interviews) to the extent reasonable after sufficiently considering its purpose.
-The Company also endeavors to create opportunities for constructive dialogue (face-to-face interviews) through proactive approaches to institutional investors (especially shareholders).

 [Department in Charge of and System for IR/SR Activities]

+The Company maintains a department in charge of IR, which has the primary responsibility for facilitating dialogue with shareholders and investors.
 The Company has a system in place where the department in charge of public relations coordinates on a day-to-day basis with other departments and group companies and also coordinates with the departments in charge of legal affairs and management strategies which serve as the secretariat for the Board of Directors, the Board of Managing Directors, the Audit and Supervisory Committee as well as for the “Internal Control Committee” and other committees in an effort to widely come in contact with management information across the organization and to carry out information collection/compilation and the preparation of materials, etc., that are necessary for dialogue (face-to face interviews).

 [Information Management]